greatbot6120/yellowarch/README.md

 - [x] firefox custom `.css` I'm tired of all that bloat-UI up there, want a minimal interface maybe only the search bar
     - [ ] adjust colors in the `.css` files
 - [x] main aliases
+- [x] binds for volume
-- [ ] binds for volume and brightness
+    - [ ] and brightness

+##  General shit to do:

+- [ ] major shell scripts that do my personal shit
+- [ ] make list of dependencies for the main install script
+- [ ] custom spotify (spicetify)
+- [ ] script for the PAT (personal access token)

 ##  Notes / Updates

 *   Upgraded to kitty, maintaining the terminator config just in case (they're the same with the maps too)
 *   For the first time i mapped shutdown and reboot commands (better late than ever)
-*   custom `.css` for firefox that I found was ugly as fuck, maintaining the stock theme for now
+*   Custom `.css` for firefox that I found was ugly as fuck, maintaining the stock theme for now
+*   Lowkey wanna switch to d-menu
+*   Applied some global binds